subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-9/detect-9_description.md

 # DETECT-9

 ## Description
-Monitor local object access for local SCCM logs and settings
+Monitor local object access for SCCM logs and settings

 ## Summary
-An attacker enumerate SCCM infrastructure by locally accessing SCCM client logs that are stored on the local endpoint that the adversary has compromised.
+An attacker enumerate SCCM infrastructure by locally accessing SCCM logs on a compromised client.
-By default all SCCM-enrolled clients will have specific directories associated to SCCM:
+By default, all SCCM-enrolled clients will have specific directories associated to SCCM:
 * `C:\Windows\CCMCACHE`
 * `C:\Windows\CCMSETUP`
 * `C:\Windows\CCM\Logs`